Table of Contents

 • Trigger: When a text message keyword is received (insert the keyword you chose - our example as "1").

-• Action: Send Text Message -> select the text message from the list.
+• Action: Send Text Message -> Select the text message from the list.

-• Action: Add to a Campaign -> choose the campaign
+• Action: Add to a Campaign -> Choose the campaign

 How Did We Do?